Kotti/Kotti/docs/first_steps/tut-2.rst

 - ``Poll`` declares a sqla.Column ``id``, which is required to hook it up with SQLAlchemy's inheritance.

-- The type_info class attribute statement does essential configuration.
+- The type_info class attribute does essential configuration.
 We refer to name and title, two properties already defined as part of ``Content``, our base class.
 The ``add_view`` defines the name of the add view, which we'll come to in a second.
 Finally, ``addable_to`` defines which